 - Buy (or Build) a Road Shower.
 Essentially a black water-filled tube with a spray nozzle that you mount on your roof racks, a road shower is a solar shower on steroids.
 You can buy a ready-made one, or build your own out of PVC pipe.

-- Portable Tankless Water Heater.
-If you’re serious about your showers, then look into getting a portable tankless water heater.
+- Portable Tankless Hot Water Heater.
+If you’re serious about your showers, then look into getting a portable tankless hot water heater.
 These run off of propane to deliver on-demand hot water, and you can even pair this with a pump to pull water from a nearby water source.

 - Desperation Move: Baby Wipe Shower.
 Sometimes a real shower just isn’t available.
 In those situations, cleaning yourself with baby wipes will do in a pinch.

-Solar and Electrical
+Van Build Solar & Electrical

-Our Choice: Build Your Own System (Cheapest but Most Complex)
+Option 1: Build Your Own System (Cheapest but Most Complex)

 We had absolutely zero experience with electrical work before we built our van, but we found a ton of really helpful information out there on the internet.
 We even wrote a detailed post about how we wired our electrical system that walks you through everything we did.